fabryandrea/RedshiftWorkshop/Lab4/README.md

 JOIN SVV_EXTERNAL_TABLES AS T ON S.schemaname = T.schemaname;
 ```

-The files for orders and lineitem are stored using Hive style partitioning on a year/month date field.
+The files for the external tables `orders` and `lineitem` are stored using Hive style partitioning on a year/month date field.
 Run the following query to see the partition detected by the crawler.
 Notice the fields location and values match

 ```SQL
 /* Query partitions for the external tables */